More fires are reported on July 4th than any other day of the year in the U.S.

-It’s important to remember how dangerous sparklers can be.
+It’s also important to note that even sparklers can be very dangerous.
 The tip of a sparkler burns at a temperature of more than 1,200 degrees Fahrenheit, which is hot enough to cause third-degree burns.

 Always make sure to follow these safety tips:

 - The safest and best way to avoid injury is to view fireworks displays by trained professionals.

 - Obey and respect any and all public safety barriers set up around the site of a professional fireworks show.

 - Resist the temptation to get close to the firing site.
 Often, the best view of a professional display is from a quarter of a mile or more away.

 - Leave your pets at home – the loud noise can scare animals and damage their hearing.

 - Do not possess or shoot off fireworks on your own.
 Besides risking injury to yourself and the crowd watching the demonstration, YOU WILL BE BREAKING THE LAW.